masaab/OdysseyChallenge/README.md

-# OdysseyChallenge
+# Refactoring Test in C#

 Refactoring code by implementing SOLID, KISS, DRY and YAGNI principles

-# Refactoring Test in C#

 ## Description